vertica/vertica-python/README.md

 ### Using Kerberos authentication
 vertica-python has optional Kerberos authentication support for Unix-like systems, which requires you to install [kerberos](https://pypi.org/project/kerberos/) package:

-    pip install kerberos    # for unix-like systems
+    pip install kerberos

-Note that `kerberos` is a python extension module, which means you need to install `python-dev`.
+Note that `kerberos` is a python extension module, which means you need to install `python-dev` at first.
 The command depends on the package manager and will look like

     sudo [yum|apt-get|etc] install python-dev